 Although this walk is a little out of the way (just over one hour from Wanaka town), it is located on the fringe of Mt Aspiring National Park, so you know the views will be spectacular.

-Walk the Diamond Lake Track
+12. Walk the Diamond Lake Track

-Bear in mind there are quite a few steps to get up to the lookout, so those with bad knees may want to sit this one out.
+There are quite a few steps to get up to the lookout, so those with bad knees may want to sit this one out.

-Stroll Along the Gladstone Track
+13. Stroll Along the Gladstone Track

 The Gladstone Track spans around the lakeshore from the Lake Hawea Dam to Johns Creek Recreation reserve.
 It’s an easy, flat walk great for that early morning stroll.

-Once you’ve completed a walk, make sure you take a drive to the Lake Hawea lookout on the western side of the lake for amazing views of the lake complete with a mountain range backdrop.
+Once you’ve completed a walk, make sure you take a drive to the Lake Hawea lookout on the western side of the lake for amazing views of the lake, complete with a mountain range backdrop.

 Once again, if you’re pressed for time, just head straight to the lookout for the highlights.

-Hit the Slopes
+14. Hit the Slopes of Wanaka in Winter

 The resort caters for all abilities, from beginner to expert.
 This is a great place to go if you’re trying out skiing or snowboarding for the first time – check out their lesson deals.
 In our opinion, Cardrona is home to the best ski fields in New Zealand and is the best place to visit for skiing or snowboarding.

-Treble Cone is the closest ski field to Wanaka at a 24-minute drive just past Glendhu Bay.
+Treble Cone is the closest ski field to Wanaka at a 24-minute drive, just past Glendhu Bay.
 It is typically less crowded than Cardrona with equally beautiful views.

-Join a Horseback Riding Tour
+15. Join a Horseback Riding Tour

 Connect yourself with nature and go horseback riding.
 It’s a unique and fun way to explore the small town of Wanaka.